hugombarreto/a_star/README.rst

-AStarSpecializer -- A specializer built on the ASP SEJITS framework
+a_star -- A specializer built on the ASP SEJITS framework
 -------

 AStarSpecializer is based on ctree